nodejs/testing/Charter.md

 * Coordinate an overall strategy for improving testing
 * Document guidelines around tests
-* Work with the Build Working Group to imrpve continuous integration
+* Work with the Build Working Group to improve continuous integration
 * Improve tooling for testing

 ### Members